Subscribe to Design Weekly: News from PennDesign

 Faculty appointments are formally reviewed by the Provost and the Board of Trustees in the fall.

 Dorit Aviv joins the faculty as a lecturer in the Department of Architecture.
 Currently a PhD candidate at Princeton University, she is a designer and researcher specializing in the fields of energy and ecology; her work investigates the relationships between thermodynamics, geometry and material science.
 She has taught at The Cooper Union, Pratt Institute, and Princeton University and has practiced design at Tod Williams Billie Tsien Architects, KPF New York and Shanghai, and Atelier Raimund Abraham.
 She also curated the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism along with Forrest Meggers.
-Aviv earned a BArch at the Cooper Union, and an MArch and certificate in urban planning from Princeton University’s School of Architecture and Woodrow Wilson School of Public Policy.
+Aviv earned a BArch at The Cooper Union, and an MArch and certificate in urban planning from Princeton University’s School of Architecture and Woodrow Wilson School of Public Policy.

 Sean Burkholder is assistant professor of landscape architecture.
 He is also director of the Landscape Affairs Group, a landscape, research and design consultancy focused on the human-entangled freshwater ecosystems of postindustrial regions, and co-directs the $1.5M Healthy Port Futures project from the Great Lakes Protection Fund in close collaboration with a range of local and federal agencies.
 Underpinning Burkholder’s work is a particular interest in the way in which substrate and ecology influence the urban landscape and how these systems are interpreted by others.
 Previously, he was assistant professor of landscape and urban design at the University of Buffalo.
-He holds a Bachelor of Architecture degree from Miami University and a Master of Landscape Architecture from the Harvard Graduate School of Design.
+He holds a Bachelor of Architecture degree from Miami University and a Master in Landscape Architecture from the Harvard Graduate School of Design.

 Sophie Debiasi Hochhäusl is an assistant professor for architectural history and theory in the Department of Architecture.
 In the past year, Hochhäusl was the Frieda L. Miller Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
 Her scholarly work centers on modern architecture and urban culture in Austria, Germany, and the United States, with a focus on the history of social movements, environmental history, and women’s and gender studies.
 Hochhäusl is the recipient of the Carter Manny Award by the Graham Foundation, the Bruno Zevi Award, and the Clearance Stein Fellowship in Landscape and Urban Studies.
 She received an MArch from the Academy of Fine Arts Vienna, and an MA and PhD from Cornell University in History of Architecture and Urbanism.